What is a Pow-Wow? Meaning, origins, and role in Indigenous cultures

 - • Handmade jewelry

-Each creation carries a story, an intention, and a direct connection with the artisan.
+Each creation carries a story, an intention, and a direct relationship with the artisan.
 Buying directly from an artisan means supporting a person, a family, and a culture.

 Protocols and respect for visitors